 - the provision of regulated entertainment

 On this page you can download a copy of our 'Statement of Licensing Policy' from the documents section.
-The policy was approved at a meeting of full Council on 15th January 2014.
+The policy was approved at a meeting of full Council on 15 January 2014.
 It is reviewed every five years, or more often if necessary.
-A copy of the policy can be found in the downloads section of this page.
+A copy of the policy can be found in the Documents section of this page.

 The council is currently undertaking a review of the supplementary information with regards to the City Centre CIP.
-If you have any comments to make please submit them to email@example.com or in writing to Entertainment Licensing, Civic Hall, Leeds LS1 1UR by 6th October 2014.
+The draft CIP document is available in the Downloads section of this page, along with the West Yorkshire Police statistical report which informed the review.
+You are able to submit your comments on the proposed new CIP areas to firstname.lastname@example.org or in writing to Entertainment Licensing, Civic Hall, Leeds LS1 1UR by 7 November 2014.